 As a clinician, your therapeutic presence can play a pivotal role in making a Whole Health visit successful.
 Therapeutic presence is how a clinician offers care.
 This overview summarizes 10 ways for a clinician to enhance their presence during a Whole Health visit.

-- Through your therapeutic presence, you can bring Whole Health more fully into all your Veteran encounters, even when your time is limited, and no matter what type of clinician you are.
+- Through your therapeutic presence, you can bring Whole Health more fully into all your Veteran encounters, even with limited time during visits and virtual visits.
+This is also possible regardless of your specialty.

 - There are many ways to be more present.
 Some examples include: fostering engagement, listening well, bringing more empathy and compassion, honoring differences in perspectives, and not letting time constraints interfere with what you can do.